How Opiate Addiction Develops

 Doctors will not prescribe opiates indefinitely.
 When the source of medication is cut off, the addicted patient may turn to illegal drugs instead.
 This may include black market prescription drugs, or even illegal drugs such as heroin.

-Attempting a home opiate detox alone is dangerous.
 Withdrawing suddenly from any substance can send the body into shock.
 It is also extremely difficult to get clean by yourself.
-Under the supervision of a home opiate detox programme, you will have access to medication, support and information that should get you through the withdrawal period - and onto the road to recovery.
+Under the supervision of a drug home detox programme, you will have access to medication, support and information that should get you through the withdrawal period - and onto the road to recovery.

 Enlist the help of a friend or trusted loved one while you go through your opiate detox programme.
 You may need help with household chores and errands, with taking care of your family, and with feeding and looking after yourself.
 Opiate withdrawal can make you very unwell, but it is only temporary.
 Once your body has got rid of the toxic chemicals in your bloodstream and the cravings for drugs have passed, you will almost certainly start to feel much better - and more motivated to stay this way for good.

-The Steps Home Detox is a trusted and proven alternative to residential rehabilitation programmes.
-Available across all parts of the UK and Ireland, the programme includes a Home Opiate Detox treatment plan which helps you break free of a painkiller addiction, or kick your heroin habit, without the need to leave home and stay in a secure addiction management facility.
+The Steps+ Home Drug Detox Programme is a trusted and proven alternative to residential rehabilitation programmes.
+Available across all parts of the UK and Ireland, the programme includes a Home Opiate Detox treatment plan which helps you break free of a painkiller addiction, or kick your opiate habit, without the need to leave home and stay in a secure addiction management facility.